datastaxdevs/workshop-cassandra-fundamentals/README.md

 > **ℹ️ Note:** If you already have a database `workshops`, simply add a keyspace `sensor_data` using the `Add Keyspace` button on the bottom right hand corner of db dashboard page.

-While the database is being created, you will also get a **Security token**: save it somewhere safe, as it will be needed to later in others workshop (In particular the string starting with `AstraCS:...`.)
+While the database is being created, you will also get a **Security token**: save it somewhere safe, as it will be needed to later in other workshop (In particular the string starting with `AstraCS:...`.)

 > **⚠️ Important**
 > ```